HomeArticlesGuideMuscle Building Guide

 Since protein contains 4 kcal per gram, 160 g of protein contributes 640 kcal to the daily total.

-Distributing protein across meals: Research indicates that 20–40 g of protein per meal maximally stimulates muscle protein synthesis.
-With 160 g daily, spreading across 4–5 meals (32–40 g each) is more effective than consuming the bulk in one or two sittings.
+Distributing protein across meals: research indicates that 20–40 g of protein per meal maximally stimulates muscle protein synthesis.
+With 160 g daily, spreading across 4–5 meals (32–40 g each) works better than consuming the bulk of it in one or two sittings.

 Filling remaining calories:

-After protein is set, allocate remaining calories to carbohydrates and fats:
+Once protein is set, allocate what's left to carbohydrates and fats:

-2. Remaining calories to carbohydrates: Carbs fuel resistance training sessions and replenish muscle glycogen.
-They are not optional for hard-training individuals.
+2. Remaining calories to carbohydrates: carbs fuel resistance training sessions and replenish muscle glycogen.
+They aren't optional for anyone training hard.

 Example macro split for 3,000 kcal, 80 kg male: